Location: | Bone |

 Treatment: | Surgery, chemotherapy |

-Prognosis: | Depending on the chosen treatment and tumor location |
+Prognosis: | Depending on the chosen treatment and tumour location |

 Osteosarcomas are very aggressive tumours.
 They invade the bone locally, cause bone loss and/or produce inferior bone.
 Hence, this process could lead to a spontaneous fracture of the involved bone.
-Usually, a swelling of the tissue is visible where the tumour is located.
+Usually, a swelling of the tissue is visible and palpable where the tumour is located.

 To be more precise: